 - Helps You Rebuild Your Credit This is a legitimate way to rebuild your credit when you don’t qualify for other cards, or the agreement you are offered by another company is laden with fees and high interest rates.

 - Offers a Rewards Program Not only can you rebuild your credit, but you’ll also earn rewards points as you do so.
 This is a great feature that many secured cards don’t offer and is a reason why we consider Discover number one.
-Earn 2% cash back at restaurants or gas stations up to $1,000 in combined purchases each quarter.
-Plus 1% cash back on all other credit card purchases.
+Earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter.
+Plus, earn unlimited 1% cash back on all other purchases – automatically.
 For new cardmembers, Discover matches the cash back you earn at the end of your first year of card membership, automatically.

 - Be Careful Not to Overspend As with the other cards in this review, you have to be careful that the rewards program doesn’t entice you to overspend.
 Otherwise, you run the risk of damaging your credit score further.
 Make sure that your primary goal, to raise your credit score, supersedes the urge to spend too much money in order to get rewards.

 If you’re looking to open a credit card with bad credit, it can be hard to find a card you qualify for.
 That’s where credit unions come in.
 They are sometimes more accepting of your credit history and have cards especially designed for people with low credit scores — helping your approval chances.